Toenail Fungus Infection: 7 Facts You Should Know

-Believe it or not, natural remedies can be quite useful to reduce and control infections caused by these microorganisms.
+Believe it or not, natural remedies can be quite useful to reduce and control toenail fungus.

-However, they are not effective in all cases, since fungus sometimes manages to survive the treatments and keep spreading.
+However, they aren’t effective in all cases since the fungus sometimes manages to survive the treatments and keep spreading.

-If that is the case, it’s best to see a doctor to get both topical and oral pharmacological treatments.
+If that’s the case, it’s best to see a doctor to get both topical and oral pharmacological treatments.

 These kinds of options tend to give better results, though it can be months before they take effect.

-Washing your hands or feet too much or keeping your nails in contact with water for too long is another factor that increases the risk of contracting this type of infection.
+Washing your feet excessively or keeping them in contact with water for long periods of time is another factor that increases the risk of contracting toenail fungus.

-This is because an excess of moisture damages the nail’s protective layer and weakens cuticles, opening its way for the growth of microorganisms.
+This is because an excess of moisture weakens cuticles, which are the protective layer of your toenails, thus allowing the growth of microorganisms.

-This is another fungal infection that is characterized by a collection of skin problems on the feet.
+This is another fungal infection that’s characterized by a collection of skin problems on the feet.

-It’s quite common among athletes and swimmers since both are exposed to environments that facilitate the growth of fungus.
+It’s quite common among athletes and swimmers since both are exposed to environments that facilitate the growth of fungi.

 Check out this article: Two Ingredients That Can Inhibit Nail Fungus Growth and Spreading

-The sudden appearance of nail fungus can be a sign of chronic health problems like circulatory difficulties, diabetes, or a vulnerable immune system.
+The sudden appearance of toenail fungus can be a sign of chronic health problems such as circulatory difficulties and diabetes or of a vulnerable immune system.

-There even is a higher risk of contracting it if you have had other skin issues like psoriasis or dermatitis.
+There’s even a higher risk of contracting it if you’ve had other skin issues such as psoriasis or dermatitis.

-Keep this in mind if you have recurring problems with nail fungus.
+Keep this in mind if you have recurring problems with toenail fungus.

 Now that you know more about this type of fungus, try to examine your toenails regularly and improve their care to prevent infection.It might interest you...